 • Large continuous countertop

 Want colors to pop in the kitchen?
 Bright colors like apple green, bright red, and turquoise contradict the heaviness of wood grains.
-In former mid-century design, large amounts of colors were used, for example, in a bright orange countertop.
+Many colors were used in the former mid-century design, such as in a bright orange countertop.

 Cabinets in a mid-century kitchen are generally modern with simple, clean lines.
-It is important that there is no ornamentation on them.
+No ornamentation is important.
 Flat front panels are ideal for this style due to their sleek look.
 They can be paired with simple satin nickel pulls that do not detract from the rest of the design.

 Walnut Grain was a popular choice for cabinets in true mid-century design and can be made to look modern again with the correct use of other materials in the kitchen.
-The overall look, no matter what color cabinets, is clean and modern.
+The overall look is clean and modern, no matter what color cabinets.

-Homeowners that want to re-create more of a true, vintage feel can look into metal cabinets that were used in this design when it first came out.
-Wood eventually replaced the metal in the 1960s.
+Homeowners who want to recreate a true, vintage feel can consider the metal cabinets used in this design when it first came out.
+Wood cabinets eventually replaced the metal in the 1960s.

 Who said laminate countertops were out of style?
 Laminate countertops were trendy in the 1940s, the 1950s, 1960s, and beyond, but innovations in the material have improved them, so they have come a long way since then.

 A big bonus: laminate is an affordable and durable material for homeowners on a budget.
-The wide range of colors and patterns that are available in the laminate can be a good fit for a mid-century modern kitchen.
+The wide range of colors and patterns available in laminate can be a good fit for a mid-century modern kitchen.

-Another option is a ceramic tile which was a popular choice for countertops in original mid-century homes.
+Another option is a ceramic tile, a popular choice for countertops in original mid-century homes.
 Different colors and patterns can be used to add texture to the room, but bold tile choices should be paired with neutral cabinets.

 Quartz can also be used in this kind of kitchen because it pairs well with any chosen color scheme and goes well with bold colors.
 Since it is non-porous, it will not stain and is durable.